bobinska-dev/tree-view/README.md

 This is a working version of your briefing ☺️ Important Information and explanations are commented into the code as well 💡👀

+## Clone and Test

+Test the studio by cloning the repo and installing the dependencies, by running `sanity install` and `yarn install`.
+The dummy studio is public and you should be able to then locally run it.

 ## Step 1 – Pagereferences

 Make sure, your `page` schema has a reference field to `page`